Kahler-Einstein metric near an isolated log canonical singularity: Introduction

 where $\nu$ is a local generator of $K_\cU$.
 Similarly, we can define $\Omega_X$ when $K_{\cU}$ is $\mathbb{Q}$-Cartier.

 We will consider the following Dirichlet problem of a complex Monge-Amp\`ere equation related to the K\"ahler-Einstein metric on $\cU$.

 where $\psi\in C^\infty(\partial \cU)$.
-Our first result is on existence of finite volume K\"ahler-Einstein metrics near isolated log-canonical singularities. \begin{theorem} Let $(\cU,p)$ be a germ of an isolated log canonical (non-log terminal) singularity defined as above.
-There exists a unique solution $\varphi_{\KE} \in \textnormal{PSH}(\cU)$ of equation \eqref{ocmp} satisfying the following conditions \begin{enumerate}
+Our first result is on existence of finite volume K\"ahler-Einstein metrics near isolated log-canonical singularities.
+To state the theorem, fix a log resolution $\pi:Y\to X$ and let $D$ be the simple normal crossing exceptional divisor.
+We also fix a defining section $\sigma_D$ and a hermitian metric $h_D$ for the line bundle corresponding to $D$ (cf. Section 2 for more precise definition).
+We \begin{theorem} Let $(\cU,p)$ be a germ of an isolated log canonical algebraic (non-log terminal) singularity defined as above.
+For any smooth function $\psi$ on $\partial\cU$, there exists a function $\varphi_{\KE}$ satisfying the following: \begin{enumerate}